Sexual health clinics offer a range of services, including:

 You may need to make an appointment at some clinics, while others offer "drop-in" sessions, where you can turn up without an appointment.

-Appropriate arrangements should be in place so patients with special needs can access sexual health services – for example, providing access to interpreters.
+Appropriate arrangements should be in place so people with special needs can access sexual health services – for example, providing access to interpreters.

 There should also be clinic facilities for people with physical disabilities, learning disabilities, people who've been sexually assaulted, sex workers and those who misuse substances.